NikosStef/job-search-scraper/README.md

-Scraper of popular job website and export of jobs and specifications to a CSV file.
+Scraper for popular job website and export of jobs and specifications to a CSV file.

-Written in Python, using Selenium and Pandas.
+Written in Python, using BeautifulSoup and Pandas.

 **TO-DO:**
 - add arguments for different job and location searches